drupal-deconstructed/drupal-7-deconstructed/04-database.md

 The bird's eye view is that Drupal's database system is not much more than some extensions on top of PDO.
 Drupal has some classes which extend from the core PDO classes to add support for advanced features (table prefixing is the most obvious example) and fancy helper functions, but at the end of the day it's all just dressing on top of PDO.

-Let's start with a quick rundown of the major classes we'll see.
+Let's start with a quick rundown of the major classes in use.
 Note that this isn't an exhaustive list of all DB-related classes in Drupal, but it's enough to get you the big picture.

 Here are the big three, all of which live along with a few others in `includes/database/database.inc`: